823406519/BootStrap/3Components/50000Button-group.md

 }

 .btn-sm + .dropdown-toggle-split {
-  padding-right: $btn-padding-x-sm * .75;
+  padding-right: $btn-padding-x-sm * .75; // .5rem * .75
   padding-left: $btn-padding-x-sm * .75;
 }

 .btn-lg + .dropdown-toggle-split {
-  padding-right: $btn-padding-x-lg * .75;
+  padding-right: $btn-padding-x-lg * .75; // 1rem * .75
   padding-left: $btn-padding-x-lg * .75;
 }

-// The clickable button for toggling the menu
+/* The clickable button for toggling the menu
-// Set the same inset shadow as the :active state .btn-group.show .dropdown-toggle {
+ * Set the same inset shadow as the :active state
+ */
+.btn-group.show .dropdown-toggle {
+  // inset 0 3px 5px rgba($black, .125)
+  // $enable-shadow: false
   @include box-shadow($btn-active-box-shadow);

   // Show no shadow for `.btn-link` since it has no other button styles.